 - Empowering all people to take positive action against suicide.

 - Learning from each other and sharing best practice for suicide prevention.

 - Using and advocating for data and research as a fundamental foundation to drive real change.

 - Promoting positive change as part of national standards and clinical guidelines.

 We support one basic principle: Suicide is preventable

 We started with only four members who were united by passion to prevent suicide worldwide.
-Our founding members used their vast experience in the NHS and beyond to expand the charity and spread our key message, that suicide is preventable.
-We have now grown significantly with a membership of over 2,500 individual supporters and over 700 member organisations from across the globe.
+Our founding members used their vast experience in the NHS and beyond to spread our key message, that suicide is preventable.
+We have now grown significantly with a large membership of individual supporters and member organisations from across the globe.

-Our grassroots charity campaign is hosted by Mersey Care Foundation NHS Trust, a mental health and community trust committed to suicide prevention.
 In 2019, the Department of Health and Social Care recognised our potential and agreed to fund some of our work.
-Since then, we have become a registered charity and are now reliant on donations from the public to continue our vital suicide prevention work.
+Since then, we have become a registered charity hosted by Mersey Care Foundation NHS Trust and are now reliant on donations from the public to continue our vital suicide prevention work.